A Plugin Pack is a downloadable package containing a set of configuration templates that make it fast and easy to monitor your IT infrastructure.

 Update the plugins on all pollers:

-yum update centreon-plugins\*
+yum update centreon-plugin\*

 Restart the Centreon Engine on all pollers.